-What aspects have led to a change in buyers' demand when choosing a property in Spain?
+What aspects have led to the changes in buyers' demands when choosing property in Spain?
 What is the post-Covid-19 house price forecast for 2021?
-Questions are asked by all buyers, sellers and agents in the sector.
+These are some of the questions asked by all buyers, sellers and agents in the sector.
 In this article, we take a look at the changes in the Spanish property market caused by the pandemic.

 - How the real estate market in Spain will change after the coronavirus

 - What will happen next in the Spanish real estate market?

 - Impact of Covid-19 on real estate sales

 - Forecast for house prices in 2021